sameh00alsharawy/CILv2-weather-testing/README.md

    `python orchestrator.py`
 3. **Output:** Upon completion of the batch, the `output_dir` will contain folders for each run, complete with raw telemetry CSVs and saved camera frames.
-4. you can also download my 70 runs from [here](https://drive.google.com/file/d/1krKciE2ZAuBNNW2tA12UytHNmGcopy6p/view?usp=sharing)
+4. You can also download my 70 runs from [here](https://drive.google.com/file/d/1krKciE2ZAuBNNW2tA12UytHNmGcopy6p/view?usp=sharing).

 ### Phase 3: Statistical Validation
 1. Calculate the 8 KPIs (Max CTE, Min TLC, RMS Jerk, Evasions, etc.) from the raw arrays by running: